Daesh leader al-Baghdadi killed in US military raid, Trump says

 Daesh leader Abu Bakr al-Baghdadi was killed in a U.S. military operation in Syria, President Donald Trump announced.

+Trump said Sunday in a televised address to the nation from the White House's Diplomatic Room that "al-Baghdadi is dead" and the "number one terrorist leader" has been "brought to justice" following the "dangerous and daring" special operations mission.
+The U.S. president said he "got to watch much of" the raid, claiming no U.S. forces were lost in the operation "while a large number of Baghdadi's fighters and companions were killed with him."
+"He died after running into a dead-end tunnel, whimpering and crying and screaming all the way," said Trump.

-As U.S. forces bore down on him, Trump said al-Baghdadi fled into a tunnel with three of his children and detonated a suicide vest.
+As U.S. forces bore down on him, Trump said al-Baghdadi fled with three of his children and detonated a suicide vest.
 "He was a sick and depraved man, and now he's gone," Trump said.
 "He died like a dog, he died like a coward."

+Previous to the announcement, Trump teased, tweeting Saturday night that "Something very big has just happened!"
+A White House spokesman, Hogan Gidley, would say only that the president would be making a "major statement" on Sunday morning.

 It was claimed that the forces that took part in the raid departed from the Incirlik Air Base located in southern Turkey's Adana.
 "Prior to the U.S. Operation in Idlib Province of Syria last night, information exchange and coordination between the military authorities of both countries took place," the Turkish defense ministry said in a tweet, strengthening these claims.